warestack/cc/Class-2/lab2-part2.md

 npm install express nodemon
 ```

 5. Now, we need to tell Node how to start our server.

-So inside the `package.json` file, I’ll adapt the scripts section to look like this:
+Inside the `package.json` file, adapt the scripts section to look like this, by replacing the existing script:

 ```
 "scripts": {